 Make friends, not enemies

 Establishing and sticking to a budget too, of course.
 But what I find interesting is how much can be achieved without spending any money at all.
 In fact, the necessity to spend money can be as much a problem as not having any.
 The British Library, with its massive construction and operating budgets, was a pain in… that respect.
-You went through periods of cheese-paring and bleak austerity, then it was spend-like-there’s-no-tomorrow because the end of the fiscal year is nigh.
+You went through periods of cheese-paring and bleak austerity, then it was spend-like-there’s-no-tomorrow time, because the end of the fiscal year was nigh.

-I realised that I preferred working on a smaller scale, where your customers are much closer to you.
-And that is why I get more satisfaction from leading The Herne Hill Society – from which I have never earned a penny.
+I preferred working on a smaller scale, where your customers are much closer to you.
+And that is why I get satisfaction from leading The Herne Hill Society – from which I have never earned a penny.
 But I make use of the skills I learned at the British Library all the time.
 At least I made a war memorial happen, and that should be with us for a while yet.